RichardSichengZhao/macpan-workshop/companion-materials_mli.md

     + theme_bw()
 )
 ```
+==RZhao: The comments in the code here is questionable, why $1e^4$.
+I know there are 2 wild data point in 2024, seems they might sum up all numbers in several days.
+Could be better if saying that we focus the data before some date.==

 ![](figures/exploratory-plot-reports-1.png)<!-- -->

 Just to start, let’s focus on a single wave so I do not need to worry
 about time-varying parameters and/or the causes of waves.

-MLi: Is this hinting you will continue this exact same example later?
-If not, change the text accordingly please.
+==MLi: Is this hinting you will continue this exact same example later?
+If not, change the text accordingly please.==

 ``` r
 early_reports = filter(reports, date < as.Date("2020-07-01"))